Frequently Asked Questions

 Our facilitators bring a wealth of expertise to Fearless Futures, with backgrounds from educating adults on toxic masculinity, decolonial thinking, and inclusive policy-making, to advocacy and research work on LGBTQIA+ justice, anti-Black racism, the intersections of inequity and health, and a wide range of other focuses.

-Depending on the type of workshop, we typically require a 6 week lead time to schedule and design any of our programmes.
-It’s worth noting this doesn’t account for bespoke work, customisation or any contracting that will inevitably take place.
-Feel free to email us at email@example.com to discuss what is feasible in what timeframe as we may be able to exercise flexibility in our lead time.
-Keep in mind, urgency may affect cost.
+Depending on the type of workshop, we typically require a 6-week lead time to schedule and design any of our programs.
+It’s worth noting this doesn’t account for bespoke work, customization, or any contracting that will inevitably take place.
+Feel free to email us at firstname.lastname@example.org to discuss what is feasible in what timeframe as we may be able to exercise flexibility in our lead time.
+Keep in mind, that urgency may affect cost.

 We offer both!
 We moved to offering all our programmes virtually to adapt to the Covid-19 pandemic but have since resumed offering in-person training for our longer, multi-day capacity building programmes such as Design for Inclusion (DFI) and Building Inclusive Cultures (BIC).